MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/manage-azure-subscriptions.md

 If you are brand new to Azure, you probably only have a single subscription.
 But if you have been using Azure for a while, you might have created multiple Azure subscriptions.
-If so, you can configure Azure CLI 2.0 to execute commands against a particular subscription
+If so, you can configure Azure CLI 2.0 to execute commands against a particular subscription.

 1. Get a list of all subscriptions in your account.